claudiuo/msp430f2274/README.md

-Just a collection of simple code for MSP430F2274 (used in the EZ430-RF2500 board).
+Just a collection of simple code for MSP430F2274 (used in the EZ430-RF2500 board): see the readme.txt for each project for details.